European air crews say to strike over safety

 The unions represent more than 38,000 pilots and 100,000 aircrews across Europe.

-On Thursday, ground and cabin crews at Spanish airline Iberia, part of International Airlines Group IAG.L, said they will stage a series of strikes in December, disrupting the holiday travel season to protest against massive job cuts.
-(Reporting By Ethan Bilby; Editing by Barbara Lewis and Mike Nesbit)
+On Thursday, ground and cabin crews at Spanish airline Iberia, part of International Airlines Group (IAG), said they will stage a series of strikes in December, disrupting the holiday travel season to protest against massive job cuts.